khauser/microservices4vaadin/README.md

 * run `start-all.bat` in windows or `start-all.sh` in unix

 Hints:
-* Database for the authserver `microservice4vaadin_authserverdb` needs to be added by hand in MySQL.
+* Database for the authserver `microservice4vaadin_authserverdb` and for the userservice `microservices4vaadin_userservicedb` needs to be added by hand in MySQL.
 Initial test credentials then are `ttester@test.de/quert6`.